TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/Introduction.rst

 outlined and formatted.
 It gives some thoughts on general coding flavors the core tries to follow.

-.. index:: single: Coding Guidelines; Quality Assurance
+.. index:: Coding guidelines; Quality assurance
 .. _cgl-quality-assurance:

 The CGL as a Means of Quality Assurance